The shemagh is an incredibly useful piece of headwear. Learn more about why it is a must-have in your outdoor and camping essentials.

 Critter BarrierI spend as much time as I can in the field.
-There is always a new product to test, a new skill to hone, or just as importantly… My dogs stare at me until I give in. 😉
+There is always a new product to test and a new skill to hone.

 Even Poison Ivy and Poison Oak can cause unwanted aggravation while out there on the trail.
-Most of the time, I see these toxic plants but sometimes… I do not.
+Most of the time, I see these toxic plants but sometimes I do not.
 Utilizing a barrier is always a good idea.
 Keep in mind that I do carry several shemaghs in my ruck.
 Once I use one as a barrier, I store it in a dry bag in case it has come in contact with toxins or critters.

 Mask or FilterAs I touched upon earlier, I was just on a two week trip to Western Europe to teach the NTC Method.
 We spent a lot of time in Northern Portugal where the environment was incredibly dry.
-Every time that the wind would blow, dust was landing in every crevice of my body.
+Every time the wind blew, dust was landing in every crevice of my body.
 To be honest, this was something that I didn’t expect to encounter in Europe.
 I’m limited in what I can bring in my Airport Go Bag but luckily, a shemagh was on my travel gear list!

 As I trekked around the dry narrow trails, I was able to filter out the dust from my nose and mouth by utilizing a shemagh.
-Not only was this a viable application for the shemagh but it was also an effective one.
+Not only was this a viable application for the shemagh, but it was also an effective one.
 In addition, we cannot overlook the convenience factor when it comes to the shemagh.
-It was already on my person because of it’s diverse applications.
+It was already on my person because of its diverse applications.
 Being able to fashion it to work as a filter, while on the move, made others on this trip think twice before they go on their next outing without a shemagh.

 Watch this video by Coach Helder about why a shemagh is part of his travel bag: